Caroline Langrishe

 Caroline Langrishe (born 10 January 1958) is an English actress.

 Early life

-Born in London, Langrishe is the elder daughter of Patrick Nicholas Langrishe TD (1932–2022), of The Manor House, Sellindge, Kent, a Lieutenant in the 11th Hussars, later Major in the Leicestershire and Derbyshire Yeomanry, and Penelope Jill, daughter of Royal Navy Lieutenant-Commander Kenneth Horley.
-Patrick Langrishe was the second son of Sir Terence Hume Langrishe, 6th Baronet (1895–1973) and brother of Sir Hercules Langrishe, 7th Baronet.
+Born in Marylebone, London, Langrishe is the elder daughter of Patrick Nicholas Langrishe TD (1932–2022), of The Manor House, Sellindge, Kent, a lieutenant in the 11th Hussars, later Major in the Leicestershire and Derbyshire Yeomanry, and his wife Penelope Jill, daughter of Royal Navy Lieutenant-Commander Kenneth Horley.
+Her grandfather, Sir Terence Langrishe (1895–1973) was an Irish baronet.

-In 1964, Caroline moved with her parents and sister to Kent, where she grew up.
+In 1964, Langrishe moved with her parents and sister to Kent, where she grew up.
 She trained at the Elmhurst Ballet School, but after deciding that she could not become a soloist for the Royal Ballet, moved into acting.